r4victor/tenthousandmeters/content/blog/python_bts_12.md

     run_sever()
 ```

 The thread pool approach is both simple and practical.
-Note, however, that you still need to do something to prevent slow clients from occupying the thread pool.
+Note, however, you still need to do something to prevent slow clients from occupying the thread pool.
 You may drop long-living connections, require the clients to maintain some minimum throughput rate, let the threads return the tasks to the queue or combine any of the suggested methods.
 The conclusion here is that making the server concurrent using OS threads is not as straightforward as it may seem at first, and it's worthwhile to explore other approaches to concurrency.

 ## I/O multiplexing

 Think about the sequential server again.
 Such a server always waits for some specific event to happen.
 When it has no connected clients, it waits for a new client to connect.
 When it has a connected client, it waits for this client to send some data.
 To work concurrently, however, the server should instead be able to handle any event that happens next.
 If the current client doesn't send anything, but a new client connects, the server should accept the new connection.
 Then it should maintain multiple active connections and reply to the client that sends data next.

-But how can we know what event the server should handle next?
+But how can the server know what event it should handle next?
 By default, socket methods such as `accept()`, `recv()` and `sendall()` are all blocking.
-So if we decide to call `accept()`, the program will block until a new client connects, and we won't be able to call `recv()` on client sockets in the meantime.
-We could solve this problem by setting a timeout on the blocking socket methods with `sock.settimeout(timeout)` or by turning a socket into a non-blocking mode with `sock.setblocking(False)`.
+So if the server decides to call `accept()`, it will block until a new client connects and won't be not able to call `recv()` on the client sockets in the meantime.
+We could solve this problem by setting a timeout on blocking socket operations with `sock.settimeout(timeout)` or by turning a socket into a completely non-blocking mode with `sock.setblocking(False)`.
 We could then maintain a set of active sockets and, for each socket, call the correspoding socket method in an infinite loop.
 So, we would call `accept()` on the socket that listens for new connections and `recv()` on the sockets that wait for clients to send data.

 The problem with the described approach is that it's not clear how to do the polling right.
-If we make all the sockets non-blocking or set timeouts too short, then the server will be making calls all the time and consume a lot of CPU.
+If we make all the sockets non-blocking or set timeouts too short, the server will be making calls all the time and consume a lot of CPU.
 Conversely, if we set timeouts too long, the server will be slow to reply.

 The better approach is to ask the OS which sockets are ready for reading and writing.
 Clearly, the OS has this information.
-When a new packet arrives on a network interface, the OS gets notified, decodes the packet, determines the socket to which the packet belongs and wakes up the processes that do blocking `recv()` on that socket.
-But a process doesn't need to call `recv()` to get notified.
+When a new packet arrives on a network interface, the OS gets notified, decodes the packet, determines the socket to which the packet belongs and wakes up the processes that do a blocking read on that socket.
+But a process doesn't need to read from the socket to get notified.
 It can use an **I/O multiplexing** mechanism such as [`select()`](https://man7.org/linux/man-pages/man2/select.2.html), [`poll()`](https://man7.org/linux/man-pages/man2/poll.2.html) or [`epoll()`](https://man7.org/linux/man-pages/man7/epoll.7.html) to tell the OS that it's interested in reading from or writing to some socket.
-When the socket becomes ready, the OS will wake up such a process as well.
+When the socket becomes ready, the OS will wake up such processes as well.

-The Python standard [`selectors`](https://docs.python.org/3/library/selectors.html) module wraps different I/O multiplexing mechanisms available on the system and provides the same high-level API to each of them.
-For example, it wraps `select()` with `SelectSelector` and `epoll()` with `EpollSelector`.
-It provides the most efficient mechanism available on the system as `DefaultSelector`.
-Here's how you are supposed to use it.
+The Python standard [`selectors`](https://docs.python.org/3/library/selectors.html) module wraps different I/O multiplexing mechanisms available on the system and provides the same high-level API, called a selector, to each of them.
+So it provides `select()` as `SelectSelector` and `epoll()` as `EpollSelector`.
+It also provides the most efficient mechanism available on the system as `DefaultSelector`.

+Let me quickly show you how you're supposed to use the `selectors` module.
 You first create a selector object:

 ```python
 sel = selectors.DefaultSelector()
 ```

 Then you register a socket that you want to monitor.
-You pass the socket, the types of events (read or write) and any auxiliary data to the selector's `register()` method:
+You pass the socket, the types of events you're interested in (the socket becomes ready for reading or writing) and any auxiliary data to the selector's [`register()`](https://docs.python.org/3/library/selectors.html#selectors.BaseSelector.register) method:

 ```python
 sel.register(sock, selectors.EVENT_READ, my_data)
 ```

-Finally, you call the selector's `select()` method:
+Finally, you call the selector's [`select()`](https://docs.python.org/3/library/selectors.html#selectors.BaseSelector.select) method:

 ```python
 keys_events = sel.select()